-I always wanted to be a teacher, so I am very grateful that I now have the opportunity to teach geography at a university.
+I always wanted to be a teacher, so I am grateful that I now have the opportunity to teach geography at a university.
 I love to work with students and to share my knowledge and experiences with them.
 Teaching is the best job in the world!

 Geog.
 102 World Regional Geography